Mint Lime Summer Salad Recipe With Corn and Avocado

 - Pour the dressing over the salad, toss well, and enjoy!

 Cooking the Corn

 Mixing the Dressing

-This salad is endlessly versatile, and I love adding new ingredients depending on what looks good at the store or market.
+This salad is endlessly versatile, and I love adding new ingredients, depending on what looks good at the market.
 Here are some other ingredients you can try.
 These can either replace or simply be added to the ingredients listed above, as you wish.

 - bell pepper (red, yellow, or orange)

 - feta cheese

 - grilled chicken

 - tortilla strips